MetaMakersCooperative/m2c-web-ui-prod/gear-up.md

 The cogs have been specifically designed so that all five sizes mesh together to form a moving display.

 The M2C Gear Wall provides a working visual of the momentum we can build when we are all connected.
-Donations for the wall will be gratefully accepted until the unveiling of the installation in February 2024.
+Donations for the wall will be gratefully accepted until the unveiling of the installation in 2024.

 Please contact us by emailing [info@metamakers.org](mailto:info@metamakers.org) for more information, or to process cash or cheque.
 Online payment can be made using PayPal or eTransfer ([pay@metamakers.org](mailto:pay@metamakers.org)).